istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

 Scrapy Cluster requires coordination between the different crawling machines in order to ensure maximum content throughput with enabling the cluster manager to control how fast their machines hit different websites.

-Scrapy Cluster comes with two major focal points for controlling how fast your pool of spiders hit different domains.
+Scrapy Cluster comes with two major strategies for controlling how fast your pool of spiders hit different domains.
+This is determined by spider type and/or IP Address, but both act upon the different Domain Queues.

 Domain Queues
 -------------